 User height adjustment

 There are preset height settings on the unit, and all you do is pull the pin and slide the bar to select your height.
-Sometimes, depending on weight, or if you are between heights, you may have to adjust the setting slightly.
+Sometimes, depending on your center of gravity, or if you are between heights, you may have to adjust the setting slightly.

 For instance, if you are 6’0” and the table is difficult to rotate up and down, you may need to try the 6’1” setting.
 You can play with it and make sure you get it set up correctly.